glozow/bitcoin-notes/transaction-lifecycle.md

 further by sending them as soon as they see a valid Proof of Work solution, before validating the block's transactions.

 ### Block Validation

-Since v0.8, Bitcoin Core nodes have used a [UTXO set](https://github.com/bitcoin/bitcoin/pull/1677) rather than blockchain lookups to represent state and validate transactions.
 To fully validate new blocks, nodes only need to consult their UTXO set and knowledge of the current consensus rules.
 Since consensus rules depend on block height and time (both of which can decrease in a reorg), they are recalculated for each block prior to validation.
 Regardless of whether or not transactions have already been previously validated and accepted to the mempool, nodes check block-wide consensus rules (e.g. [total sigop cost](https://github.com/bitcoin/bitcoin/blob/9df1906091f84d9a3a2e953a0424a88e0931ea33/src/validation.cpp#L1935),